Post Charges

 In addition to adding a modifier, your practice can use this to specify a different version of the code that you track for billing purposes.
 For help setting up and configuring your practices procedures, codes, and prices, contact PCC Support.
 You can also read Edit Your Practice’s Prices and Procedure Billing Codes or watch a video tutorial.

-Review the Source of Procedures in Post Charges, Review Procedure Order Details
+Review the Source of Procedures and Review Procedure Order Details

 How did each procedure end up in Post Charges?
 Use the “Source” column in the Procedures component to explain the origin of each procedure.
-For example, it might come from a lab, from an immunization, or you may have added it manually in Post Charges.
+For example, the clinician may have selected it (on the Bill window, the encounter’s “Electronic Encounter Form”), it might come from an order, or you may have added it manually in Post Charges.

 When a clinician creates an order for an immunization, screening, or other service, PCC EHR can automatically add appropriate procedure codes to the electronic encounter form.
 The clinician manually selects a visit code (and sometimes other codes) on the electronic encounter form.
 Then the clinician makes these codes “Ready For Billing”, which causes them to appear in Procedures in the Post Charges protocol.
 Finally, the biller can also manually add procedures before they queue up the claim.